 Observations

 Run the project and observe the initial firework-like explosions at the locations where the initial RigidShape objects are created.
 Type the G key to observe the accompanied explosion in the general vicinity of the newly created RidigShape object.
 Alternatively, you can type the H key to apply velocities to all the shapes and observe explosion-like effects next to each RigidShape object.
-For a very rough sense of what this particle system may look like in a game, you can try enable texturing (with the T key), disable RigidShape drawing (with the R key), and now type the H key to apply velocities.
+For a very rough sense of what this particle system may look like in a game, you can try enabling texturing (with the T key), disabling RigidShape drawing (with the R key), and typing the H key to apply velocities.
 Observe that it appears as though the Renderable objects are being blasted by the explosions.

 Notice how each explosion persists for a short while before disappearing gradually.
 Comparing this effect with the one resulting from a short tapping of the Q key, and observe that without a dedicated particle emitter, the explosion seems to have fizzled before it begins.